Myspace was a social media network that enabled users to create their own profile pages, engage in various forums, listen to music, and more.

 As a company, eUniverse was focused on selling physical products, ranging from bikes all the way to dietary pills, via the internet.

-They were particularly skilled at building up an audience to advertise their products to, oftentimes using aggressive forms of online marketing, including email messaging and pop-up advertising.
-Over time, they were able to amass a massive email list of close to 20 million contacts.
+They were particularly skilled at building up an audience to advertise their products to, oftentimes using aggressive forms of online marketing such as email messaging and pop-up advertising.
+Over time, the team able to amass a massive email list of close to 20 million contacts.

 A year prior, a new social network with the name of Friendster had burst into the internet scene and began taking the online world by storm.